jeremyrayner/enso/README.md

 ## Getting Started

+If you are wanting to use enso, visit <a href="http://jeremyrayner.com/puzzles/enso">jeremyrayner.com/puzzles/enso</a> website for the User Guide.

+The rest of these instructions are for anyone who wants to use the source code.
 These instructions will get you a copy of **enso** up and running on your local machine for development and testing purposes.

 ### Prerequisites